 This captivating world of northern New Mexico’s the Bisti/De-Na-Zin Wilderness is unlike anything else you’ve ever seen.

-Story by Brandon Mathis, photos by Terrance Siemon
+Photos by Terrance Siemon

 Named from Navajo words meaning “shale hills and cranes,” the Bisti/De-Na-Zin Wilderness is comprised of about 60 square miles of badlands in northern New Mexico, and is unlike much of the surrounding landscape in the San Juan River Basin.